sayantanm19/text-bin-nodejs/README.md

 # text-bin-nodejs
 An implementation similar to that of Pastebin and other text storage websites, in Nodejs and Express.
 Uses MongoDB as database.
+This project has been updated using the MERN stack here: https://github.com/sayantanm19/text-bin-mern

 ![Quick Demo](images/example.gif)